 - Compiler options explains how to set options, gives a summary of the options, and contains detailed reference information for each compiler option. - Linker options gives a summary of the options, and contains detailed reference information for each linker option. - Data representation describes the available data types, pointers, and structure types.
-This chapter also gives information about type and object attributes. - Extended keywords gives reference information about each of the Arm-specific keywords that are extensions to the standard C/C++ language. - Pragma directives gives reference information about the pragma directives. - Intrinsic functions gives reference information about functions to use for accessing Arm-specific low-level features. - The preprocessor gives a brief overview of the preprocessor, including reference information about the different preprocessor directives, symbols, and other related information. - C/C++ standard library functions gives an introduction to the C or C++ library functions, and summarizes the header files. - The linker configuration file describes the purpose of the linker configuration file and describes its contents. - Section reference gives reference information about the use of sections. - The stack usage control file describes the syntax and semantics of stack usage control files. - IAR utilities describes the IAR utilities that handle the ELF and DWARF object formats. - Implementation-defined behavior for Standard C describes how the compiler handles the implementation-defined areas of Standard C. - Implementation-defined behavior for C89 describes how the compiler handles the implementation-defined areas of the C language standard C89.
+This chapter also gives information about type and object attributes. - Extended keywords gives reference information about each of the Arm-specific keywords that are extensions to the standard C/C++ language. - Pragma directives gives reference information about the pragma directives. - Intrinsic functions gives reference information about functions to use for accessing Arm-specific low-level features. - The preprocessor gives a brief overview of the preprocessor, including reference information about the different preprocessor directives, symbols, and other related information. - C/C++ standard library functions gives an introduction to the C or C++ library functions, and summarizes the header files. - The linker configuration file describes the purpose of the linker configuration file, and describes its contents. - Section reference gives reference information about the use of sections. - The stack usage control file describes the syntax and semantics of stack usage control files. - IAR utilities describes the IAR utilities that handle the ELF and DWARF object formats. - Implementation-defined behavior for Standard C++ describes how the compiler handles the implementation-defined areas of Standard C++. - Implementation-defined behavior for Standard C describes how the compiler handles the implementation-defined areas of Standard C. - Implementation-defined behavior for C89 describes how the compiler handles the implementation-defined areas of the C language standard C89.